-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
 This assumes that historical catch rates in this fishery were the same inside versus outside SZs.
-It is possible that this assumption is false for some regions (see Kosturjak et al. 2015) because insufficient effort was removed in some localised areas.
-No data have been published to confirm or reject these assumptions. - The Salt Swamp Creek SZ was not fished previously and the Point Davenport SZ does not overlap with recognised fishing grounds. - Fishers are mobile and can generally adapt to spatial closures. - The estimated displaced effort was 0.09 per cent of the total average annual effort in the fishery (EconSearch 2014).
+It is possible that this assumption is false for the Clinton Wetlands SZ because insufficient local effort was removed from the fishery in the Port Wakefield region (see Kosturjak et al. 2015).
+No data have been published to confirm or reject these assumptions. - Removal of effort from the Port Wakefield region was targeted as part of the Commercial Fisheries Voluntary Catch/Effort Reduction Program. - Fishers are mobile and can usually adapt to spatial closures. - Some traditional haulnet fishing grounds were lost due to the Clinton Wetlands SZ, but it is anticipated that alternative fishing grounds can be used. - The Offshore Ardrossan SZ has displaced some longline fishing effort but there are numerous other locations within the UGSVMP available for this form of fishing. - The Middle Spit and Offshore Ardrossan SZs lie in waters deeper than what can be legally fished using haulnet. - The Light River Delta SZ mostly lies in waters that are too shallow to fish using haulnet.